Enlil-bani: Biography

 Hegemony over Nippur was fleeting, with control of the city passing back and forth between Isin and Larsa several times.
 Uruk, too, seceded during his reign and, as his power crumbled, he may have had the Chronicle of Early Kings redacted to provide a more legendary tale of his accession than the rather mundane act of usurpation that it may well have been.
-It relates that Erra-Imittī selected his gardener, Enlil-bâni, enthroned him, and placed the royal tiara on his head.
-Erra-Imittī then died while eating hot porridge, and Enlil-bâni by virtue of his refusal to quit the throne, became king.
+It relates that Erra-Imittī selected his gardener, Enlil-bâni, enthroned him, and placed the royal tiara on his head as part of the "substitute king ritual"--during periods of bad omens, such as eclipses, rulers would briefly abdicate the throne before returning and putting the substitute king to death.
+But according to the legend, Erra-Imittī died while eating hot porridge before he reclaimed the throne, and Enlil-bâni refused to abdicate.

 The colophon of a medical text, "when a man's brain contains fire", from the Library of Ashurbanipal reads: "Proven and tested salves and poultices, fit for use, according to the old sages from before the flood from Šuruppak, which Enlil-muballiṭ, sage (apkallu) of Nippur, left (to posterity) in the second year of Enlil-bāni."

-Enlil-bāni found it necessary to "build anew the wall of Isin which had become dilapidated," which he recorded on commemorative cones.
+Enlil-bani found it necessary to "build anew the wall of Isin which had become dilapidated," which he recorded on commemorative cones.
 He named the wall Enlil-bāni-išdam-kīn, "Enlil-bāni is firm as to foundation."
 In practice, the walls of major cities were probably under continuous repair.
 He was a prodigious builder, responsible for the construction of the é-ur-gi_{7}-ra, "the dog house", temple of Ninisina, a palace, also the é-ní-dúb-bu, "house of relaxation", for the goddess Nintinugga, "lady who revives the dead", the é-dim-gal-an-na, "house - great mast of heaven", for the tutelary deity of Šuruppak, the goddess Sud, and finally, the é-ki-ág-gá-ni for Ninibgal, the "lady with patient mercy who loves ex-votos, who heeds prayers and entreaties, his shining mother", Two large copper statues were taken to Nippur for dedication to Ningal, which Iddin-Dagān had fashioned 117 years earlier but had been unable to deliver, "on account of this, the goddess Ninlil had the god Enlil lengthen the life span of Enlil-Bāni."
 He is recorded, in two foundation nails, as having built (or possibly rebuilt) a temple to the goddess Annunitum.

 There are perhaps two hymns addressed to this monarch.